bosun-ai/kwaak/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ### Configuration
-Kwaak supports configuring different Large Language Models (LLMs) for distinct tasks like indexing, querying, and embedding to optimize performance and accuracy:
+Kwaak supports configuring different Large Language Models (LLMs) for distinct tasks like indexing, querying, and embedding to optimize performance and accuracy.
+Be sure to tailor the configurations to fit the scope and blend of the tasks you're tackling.

 #### OpenAI Configuration:
 Edit the `kwaak.toml` file to add your OpenAI settings for different tasks: